Skip to content

 What is the visitation policy?

 The visitation policy outlines when residents are allowed to have guests in their rooms.
-For more information, see the Residence Life Handbook.
+For more information, see the College Catalog and Student Handbook.

 Will I have room checks each week?